All Episodes

 What were those other adults doing when this boy scampered down?

-This is the zoo just wasn't erected yesterday.
+This zoo just wasn't erected yesterday.

 It doesn't seem like they've had an incident before of this nature.

-So from what I understand though, weren't there multiple barriers that this kid had to get through to get to this uh this position where he was it was considered an open exhibit.
+From what I understand, though, weren't there multiple barriers that this kid had to get through to get to this position?

-So yes, there was a little railing, and then there was some bushes.
+So, yes, there was a little railing, and then there was some bushes.

 He could have killed this boy at any moment.

-And he's dragging away.
+And he's dragging a raggedy and doll.

 They should have an emergency response.